-My art walk with Carlow Fringe Arts Festival trail map:
+My walk with Carlow Fringe Festival art trail map:

 Ben Jelliman Mural

-First one is Ben Jelliman Mural – “Turning Hate Into Love”💓
+The first one is Ben Jelliman Mural – “Turning Hate Into Love”?

 Ben Jelliman, who is part of the Fringe Arts Festival team, transformed a symbol of hate into art in Carlow Town.
 This small new mural is located on the Paupish Bridge next to Carlow Bus Station.

-The Liberty Tree is a commemorative sculpture which was commissioned by Carlow Local Aurthorities to mark the Bicentenary of the 1798 Rebellion.
-The sculpture is the work of Dublin born and internationally renowned sculptor John Behan who had worked as an engineer in Carlow Sugar factory at an earlier point of his career.
+The Liberty Tree is a commemorative sculpture, commissioned by Carlow Local Authorities to mark the Bicentenary of the 1798 Rebellion.
+The sculpture is the work of Dublin-born and internationally renowned sculptor John Behan who had worked as an engineer in Carlow Sugar factory at an earlier point of his career.

-The sculpture honours the more than 640 rebels who were massacred 25th May in 1798 in the Battle of Carlow and who are buried in the Croppy Grave in Graiguecullen.
-It is made of bronze and set on a circular base with fountain.
-The sculpture features a number of macabre skeletons arranged around the tree shaped outline.
+The sculpture honors the more than 640 rebels who were massacred on 25th May 1798 in the Battle of Carlow and who are buried in the Croppy Grave in Graiguecullen.
+Made of bronze and set on a circular base with a fountain.
+The sculpture features several macabre skeletons arranged around the tree-shaped outline.

 This sculpture is located just opposite the Carlow Castle that`s why we called it Castle Sculpture.
 It has an impressive circle from which you can see the Castle.
-Unfortunately we don’t know who is an author, who and when made it and what this sculpture intend to represente but the investigation is on the way.
+Unfortunately, we don’t know who is the author, who and when made it, and what this sculpture intends to represent but the investigation is on the way.

 Sculpture at Unum

-In the centre of Shamrock Square there is an another sculpture called Sculpture at Unum.
+In the center of Shamrock Square, there is another sculpture: Sculpture at Unum.
 It`s a man holding a large metal arch.
-Unfortunately we don’t know who is an author, who and when made it and what this sculpture intend to represente but the investigation is on the way.
+Unfortunately, we don’t know who is the author, who and when made it, and what this sculpture intends to represent but the investigation is on the way.

 Old Stones Mural

-On the west side of College Street, just in front of entrance to St. Patrick’s Carlow College there is a building Seanclocha Cheatharlach, on which is a mural called Old Stones Mural.
+On the west side of College Street, just in front of the entrance to St. Patrick’s Carlow College, there is a building Seanclocha Cheatharlach, on which is a mural: Old Stones Mural.